realadvisor/react-system/README.md

 - react-system has less dependencies and esm support which leads to smaller bundle size
 - in this project `min-width: 0` and `min-height: 0` are added out of the box to fix flexbox issues
 - bg, color and fontSize are missing in this project; css={{}} should be used instead
-- mx, my, px, py are replaced with mh, mv, ph, pv which are shorthand for horizontal and vertical directions (see https://github.com/rebassjs/rebass/issues/509)
+- added mh, mv, ph, pv which are shorthand for horizontal and vertical directions (see https://github.com/rebassjs/rebass/issues/509)
 - emotion only support; by not using react-emotion this project works well in concurrent mode
 - wrong numeric paddings, margins, width and height are clamped to their possible values
 - this project uses internal context reader to eliminate nested elements in `Flex` and `Box` components